 Best glue for Nylon to Metal

 Gluing Nylon to Metal is difficult.
 Some glues like JB weld work great on metal, but not on Nylon.
-Some plastic cements will work really well on Nylon but won’t bond to metal.
+Some plastic cement will work really well on Nylon but won’t bond to metal.

-Firstly, to bond the Nylon side, we will need to use a plastic cement.
-Plastic cement like JBWeld Plastiweld work well.
-Plastiweld is a two part urethane adhesive, but it works especially well on thermoplastics like Nylon, by chemically altering the surface of the Nylon to ensure good adhesion.
+Firstly, to bond the Nylon side, we will need to use plastic cement.
+Plastic cement such as JBWeld Plastiweld works well.
+Plastiweld is a two-part urethane adhesive, but it works especially well on thermoplastics like Nylon, by chemically altering the surface of the Nylon to ensure good adhesion.